 Ask Me About: the TV sitcom, Friends; Romanian food; parenting as a single mom; and organizing spaces

-Briana Gordley supports Texas Appleseed's Fair Financial Services Project as a policy analyst, working to advocate for consumer protection, regulation, and reform in the areas of payday and auto title lending, unjust debt collection, financial abuse and coerced debt, data privacy, and emerging financial technology products.
+Briana Gordley supports Texas Appleseed's Fair Financial Services Project as a Senior Policy Analyst, working to advocate for consumer protection, regulation, and reform in the areas of payday and auto title lending, unjust debt collection, financial abuse and coerced debt, data privacy, and emerging financial technology products.
 Prior to joining Texas Appleseed, Briana worked directly with survivors of domestic violence, human trafficking, and stalking to address the physical and financial safety needs and assist survivors in achieving self-sufficiency and stability.

 Briana is a Licensed Master Social Worker (LMSW) and holds a Bachelor of Arts in Social Work from the University of Kentucky and a Master of Science in Social Work with a concentration in Administration and Policy Practice from The University of Texas at Austin.